YOUSSSOF/Delivery/README.md

 I can feel it, you're hungry. let me get you a burger in the blink of an eye! a complete, featureful and fantsy delivery application built in flutter ( with the help of GetX ) and fastapi.

+note: client and server are two seprated projects embedded in one repository. if you wish, you can connect them together :)

 # Preview: